Be more interested in the thinking than the thoughts

 I don’t know anyone who has kept every opinion formed at age ten throughout the rest of life.
 Kids, teens, young adults, heck OLD adults, routinely revise their notions of what is true, right, and good all the time, as they add experiences, information, and relationships to their lives.
 Our job as parents isn’t to “safeguard” a particular set of ideas or beliefs (no matter how much we may hope that our kids will adopt a particular set).

 Our job is to value cognitive processes that show our kids are learning to reflect on their thinking.
-We don’t do this to manipulate our kids or anyone else to adopt our way of thinking.
+We don’t do this to manipulate our kids to adopt our way of thinking.
 We do it to enhance the powers of thought that our kids are exhibiting.